 Chronicler’s nephew becomes Prince of Achaia

-After the Fourth Crusade and the resultant Sack of Constantinople dealt an irrevocable blow to the Byzantine Empire, in an especially ironic turn of events, Villehardouin’s nephew Geoffroi I of Villehardouin went on to become Prince of Achaea in Morea (the medieval name for the Peloponesian peninsula, in 1209.
+After the Fourth Crusade and the resultant Sack of Constantinople dealt an irrevocable blow to the Byzantine Empire, in an especially ironic turn of events, Villehardouin’s nephew Geoffroi I of Villehardouin went on to become Prince of Achaea in Morea, the medieval name for the Peloponnesian peninsula, in 1209.

-The ruins of what was once his Summer home are still atop a mountain in Achaea; the fairly-well preserved Medieval-era ruins of the Franks in the Morea still fascinate tourists and draw them to the area.
-Meanwhile, Villehardouin himself seems to have died shortly afterward.
+The ruins of what was once his summer home are still atop a mountain in Achaea; the fairly-well preserved Medieval-era ruins of the Franks in the Morea still fascinate tourists and draw them to the area.
+Meanwhile, Villehardouin himself seems to have passed away shortly afterward.

 Villehardouin had been present at the origins of the Crusade during the 1199 tournament held by Thibauld III of Champagne.
-Throughout the five-year-long Crusade he acted as an envoy, an ambassador, a councilman, and even a military leader at the Battle of Adrianople in 1205.
-Several years later, Villehardouin took the time to write down his account.
+Throughout the five-year-long Crusade, he acted as an envoy, ambassador, councilman, and even a military leader at the Battle of Adrianople in 1205.
+Several years later, Villehardouin took the time to record his account.

 He recounts the events leading to Alexis’ fateful negotiations with the Crusaders.

 Villehardouin knew Fourth Crusade was of great and enduring political magnitude